facoptere/degiroscreener/README.md

 - The last block filters out and displays the final result. __Please read the "readme.rtf" to get the meaning of the columns.__

 ## Cache maintenance
 Downloaded data stay forever to avoid to much load on DEGIRO.
-You have to remove the cache manually ( rm .cachedb* )  to get fresh data.
+You have to remove the cache manually ( rm .cachedb* ) and launch the different blocks to get some fresh data.